-The following are some favorite quotes of others, and their Almost-World counterparts.
+The following are some favorite quotes, along with their Almost-World counterparts.

 The Beatles: All you need is love.